-- According to Fisher and Shapiro, what are the three elements to expressing appreciation during conflict resolution?
-What concrete recommendations do they give for doing each of these?
-To what extent to you believe that these recommendations lead to wise agreements? - 2.
+- 1. According to Fisher and Shapiro, what are the three elements to expressing appreciation during conflict resolution?
+What concrete recommendations do they give for doing each of these? - 2.
 If you express appreciation to the other party during a conflict, does that mean you are yielding to their point of view?
 Why or why not? - 3.
-What actions do Fisher and Shapiro recommend you do in order to help the other party express appreciation to you? - 4.
-Putting all this together, why is it so important to express appreciation to the other party during conflict resolution?
+What actions do Fisher and Shapiro recommend you do in order to help the other party express appreciation towards you? - 4.
+Putting all this together, why does expressing appreciation to the other party encourage wise agreement?